RainbowMiner/RainbowMiner/README.md

 - ExcludeCoin: a comma separated list of coin names, you explicitly do not want RainbowMiner to use (leave empty for all coins).
 The coin's name must be spelled exactly like it is used at the corresponding pool.
 It applies to the pools, that transmit the coin names, only.
 - CoinSymbol: a comma separated list of coin symbols, you want RainbowMiner to use (leave empty for all).
 Better alternative to "CoinName"
 - ExcludeCoinSymbol: a comma separated list of coin's, you want RainbowMiner to use (leave empty for all).
 Better alternative to "ExcludeCoin"
+- EnablePostBlockMining: set to "1" to allow forced mining a specific currency for a timespan (defined in coins.config.txt), after a block has been found.

 Example: